 - 1. CDC has finished the review of the cruise line's plan. - 2.
 Cruise line has returned an acknowledgement attesting that their No Sail Order response plan is complete and accurate. - 3.
 Ship has submitted at least 4 weeks of surveillance data to CDC in accordance with the Technical Instructions.

-This table is updated once a week every Tuesday.
-Last updated May 4, 2021.
+This table is updated several times a week, as needed.
+Last updated May 10, 2021 with EDC data submitted May 7, 2021.